 That describes the blueprint of the piece, but it doesn't tell us what the piece is about.
 Now right away we've wandered into one of those huge debates in which there are two passionate sides convinced the other hasn't got a clue.
 To exaggerate, there are some who see stories in every piece of music, and others who believe music means nothing at all beyond a collection of satisfying notes.
 In a nutshell, I've always believed that suggesting the latter is as much as to say the sole reason for writing is to pay attention to grammar and perhaps things like rhyme, assonance, meter, and so on, but no more.
 And yet, in writing, words always point to something beyond themselves, though at the same time good writing does put words together in a way that causes a harmonious blend of the constituent parts themselves.
 That just isn't the whole enchilada.

 Maybe I'm playing into the notes-alone argument here, but it seems as if the easiest time to search for what a composer may have had in mind besides the marks on the page is when he does something unorthodox.
 And what could be more unorthodox than to introduce the tune "Infant Holy, Infant Lowly," a lullaby, fortissimo?

 In fact, one performance of this piece, one I heard on Youtube when I was looking for something to play by Mr. Guilmant, left out this rather startling bit of dynamic usage.
 The performer decided to tone down the composer's dynamics and registrations, and to do things much more quietly.
-I am going to suppose he may have down this because
+I am going to suppose he may have done this because

 1) he thought the composer had lost his mind; or